-Common Core ELA Resources for Middle School EducatorsNovember 5, 2013 | Matt Davis
+Common Core ELA Resources for Middle School Educators

 Many teachers this year are updating existing curriculum for the Common Core.
 And it’s going to be a long process for everyone.
 Here, I’ve collected some open resources that might help in that process, with links to lessons that can serve as building blocks for Common Core–aligned units.
 The emphasis this time is on English language arts in middle school.

 For those looking for more information, the Foundation for Excellence in Education has produced an overview of examples, and it’s a great starting point.

-- Skills Practice from the New York Times Learning Network: The New York Times Learning Network recently launched a weekly feature -- Skills Practice -- that gives students a chance to practice Common Core and academic skills using Times content.
-This particular one encourages teachers to use story-boarding to inspire close reading.
+- Skills Practice from the New York Times Learning Network: The New York Times Learning Network recently launched a weekly feature—Skills Practice—that gives students a chance to practice Common Core and academic skills using Times content.
+This particular one encourages teachers to use storyboarding to inspire close reading.

 - Reading Comprehension Activities from ReadWorks.org: Here, you will find plenty of free, shareable reading comprehension activities.
 For middle school classrooms, there are reading passage lessons, as well as units of student aligned to fiction and nonfiction texts.
 The curriculum is also searchable by reading level.

 - Resources for Student-Centered Instruction in a Time of Common Standards: The National Council of Teachers of English hosts a bunch of valuable resources for ELA educators.
 With links to relevant books and lesson plans, as well as webinars for educators.
-There’s a bunch of useful information here.
+There’s a lot of useful information here.

-Free Common Core Open Education Resources
+Free Common Core Resources